ITRS-Group/cordial/integrations/servicenow2/README.md

 ### ServiceNow Field Naming

-All the fields built on the client-side are passed to the router process, which will perform further processing.
-Those stages are described further below, but it is worth noting the following behaviour; All fields that start with an underscore (`_`) are considered internal and are typically used to pass values to the router that will never be sent directly to ServiceNow.
+All the fields built on the client-side are passed to the proxy process, which will perform further processing.
+Those stages are described further below, but it is worth noting the following behaviour; All fields that start with an underscore (`_`) are considered internal and are typically used to pass values to the proxy that will never be sent directly to ServiceNow.
 For example, the `_subject` field can be used as the `short_description` when creating a new incident or included in the `work_notes` when updating an existing incident (or dropped entirely).
 Other internal fields may be simply to pass query information, such as `_cmdb_ci_default`.

 ### Value Expansion